 We upgraded Mirage’s standard walking collar to a harness a few years back, and walks have been much easier on her.

-12. Chill Out with a Cool Senior Dog Leash or Vest
+9. Chill Out with a Dog Vest

-However, summer months typically mean rising temperatures, too.
+However, this typically means rising temperatures, too.

 With increased temperatures, dog heat exhaustion can become a concern.